DianeDuroux/netANOVA/README.md

 ### Arguments

-- 'Dist':		A distance matrix, for example derived from the function initialization.
+- `Dist`:		A distance matrix, for example derived from the function initialization.
-- 't':		the threshold indicating the minimum size of a group of network to be statistically tested for difference with another group.
+- `t`:		the threshold indicating the minimum size of a group of network to be statistically tested for difference with another group.
-- 'Method': clust	method to compute the distance between each cluster is measured in the hierarchical clustering: “complete” (default) or average.
+- `Method`: clust	method to compute the distance between each cluster is measured in the hierarchical clustering: “complete” (default) or average.
-- 'MT':		method to correct for multiple testing (explain in details), default “tree”.
+- `MT`:		method to correct for multiple testing (explain in details), default “tree”.
-- 'p_threshold':	maximum p-value for 2 groups of networks to be considered as significantly h different, default 0.05.
+- `p_threshold`:	maximum p-value for 2 groups of networks to be considered as significantly h different, default 0.05.
-- 'permutation':	number of permutations to derive the p-value, default 99.
+- `permutation`:	number of permutations to derive the p-value, default 99.
-- 'perturbation':	percentage of values permuted in the distance matrix, default 20%.
+- `perturbation`:	percentage of values permuted in the distance matrix, default 20%.
-- 'Seed':		seed for replicability.
+- `Seed`:		seed for replicability.

 ### Details